12 Items You Can Use to Create a Sensory Room for Kids on the Autism Spectrum

 Sensory socks allow for self-soothing while providing some compression so a child is still able to move.
-This tool can also help with balance and a child’s awareness of their body in the space around them.
+Including this tool in a sensory room for a child with autism can also help with balance and a child’s awareness of their body in the space around them.

 9. Sensory Bins

 Sensory bins are great for sensory seekers who enjoy playing with different textures.
 You can fill them with anything from water beads to kinetic sand or even dry rice or beans in a plastic container with a lid.
-Try making multiple so your child has a variety of options to choose from.
+Try making multiple bins for your autism sensory room so your child has a variety of options to choose from.

 Some kids like to have a small enclosed space where they can “hide.”
-You can purchase a tent ready to go or get inventive and make one with your kids.
+You can purchase a tent for your autistic child’s sensory room or get inventive and make one with your kids.
 If you have a small card table, for example, you can drape blankets or sheets over it to create a tent.